reflectivity/file_format/specification.md

 #         scheme:               * one of angle-dispersive / energy-dispersive / angle- and energy-dispersive
 ```

 The idea here is to list all files used for the data reduction.
-The actual corrections and probably the used algorithem are mentioned in the section `reduction.corrections`.
+The actual corrections and probably the used algorithm are mentioned in the section `reduction.corrections`.

 ### data reduction